tributech-solutions/tributech-docs/docs/consume_data/grafana.md

 ![Navigate to Grafana](assets/navigate-to-grafana.png)

-The dashboarding system is built on the open source technology <a href="https://grafana.com/" target="_blank">Grafana</a>.
+The dashboarding system is built on the open source technology [**Grafana**](https://grafana.com/).
 It comes with pre-configured data sources for the in your DataSpace Node integrated Postgre SQL databases.

 The structure of dashboards is based on the same logic as in the interface of your DataSpace Node: